arikrrr/CS253-Library-Management-System/README.md

 1. **Compile the Program**:
    - Ensure you have a C++ compiler installed (e.g., `g++`).
-   - Compile the program using the following command:
+   - Compile the code using the following command:
      ```bash
-     g++ -o lms main.cpp
+     g++ -o lms lms.cpp
      ```
    - This will generate an executable file named `lms`.